al1brn/geonodes/doc/geono-color.md

 :sunrise: **ShaderNodes** only

-ERROR: Node 'Shader to RGB' not found
+> Node ERROR: Node 'Shader to RGB' not found

 #### Arguments:
 - **shader** (_Shader_) : socket